SecondForkVardan/SpringBoot_OAuth2_Angular_AllInOne/README.md

 http://www.baeldung.com/angular-4-upgrade-for-spring-security-oauth
 https://kobietydokodu.pl/projekt-bilet-3-konfigurujemy-spring-security-oraz-oauth/

+## Architecture
+In this example, Authorization and Resource server are in the same application.
+Also, Angular is a client and it's served from src/main/static directory.
+That has made security configuration a little tricky.
+All /api/** calls are secured by OAuth2, and files under /static/** are not secured.

 ## How to run
 1. Set up Your db connection in \src\main\resources\ **application.yaml**
 2. Do the same in **flyway** block in **build.bradle**